ilionx/qlabs-parkingsolution/ParkTimer.python/README.md

 The course is simpel, you have to drive through three gates.
 The first gate will start the timer, second gate will flash the xenon light and the last gate will stop the timer and print the label with the driven time on it.

-Beneath is a picture of our stand at the TU in Eindhoven, three circles are placed around the gates.
+Below is a picture of our stand at the TU in Eindhoven, three circles are placed around the gates.

 ![](../docs/images/Parktimer_stand.jpeg)